-Reed oil diffusers look chic and make your home smell great.
+Reed oil diffusers (otherwise known as stick diffusers) look chic and make your home smell great.

 There are just two problems.

-Store bought diffusers are usually full of artificial fragrances and the nicer ones cost a fortune.
+Store-bought diffusers are usually full of artificial fragrances and the nicer ones cost a small fortune.

-It got me wondering if there was a DIY solution that was just as nice but at a fraction of the cost.
+A natural reed diffuser that you make yourself is just as nice (if not better) but at a fraction of the cost.